CBIIT/p2p-datasci/index.md

 * This is a self-determined, self-sustaining community that will grow and evolve to meet the needs of the participants.
 This website provides learning resources and collaboration tools that are easily accessed remotely.

 * The Learning Exchange offers a wealth of resources so you can choose what, when, and how you want to learn.
-Explore what is offered and find what works best for you.
+Explore the resources, exchange information, and find what works best for you.

 ### Connect with others across NCI to learn data science skills that can help you in your work and share your experience to help others!